Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the U.S., in Florida.

 Computer speakers are a common output device and are used for listening to music, movies, and other audio.
 They are available in a range of different qualities and prices, the more sophisticated versions having an additional subwoofer to provide enhanced bass output.

 15. External Hard Drive

 An external hard drive is a drive that typically connects to the computer's USB port.
 Some draw power from the computer via the data cable, others need an AC wall connection.
 The main benefit of an external drive is their portability, you can carry relatively large amounts of data around with you, or transfer data between different computers.

 A desktop image scanner is an input device that transfers images or text to a computer using optical technology.
 The computer converts the signal to a digital image, enabling it to be edited, emailed, or printed.

 Projectors are external hardware devices that enable a roomful of people to experience visuals generated by a single computer.
 They can "project" still or moving images onto a blank wall, screen, or another surface.
 Modern digital projectors are often used for watching movies, to enhance presentations, or as a teaching aid.
 They connect to a computer via the HDMI port.

-A joystick (also known as control column) is an input device that is used to control computer games.
-Joysticks are also used to control various vehicles, such as airplanes, trucks, wheelchairs, surveillance cameras, and unmanned underwater vehicles.
+A joystick (also known as control column) is an input device that is used by a player to interact with a computer game.
+Joysticks are also used to control various real life vehicles, such as airplanes, trucks, wheelchairs, surveillance cameras, and unmanned underwater vehicles, which are increasingly computerized.

 Headphones are a hardware output device used to listen to audio.
 Typically, they plug into a computer line out or the speakers.
-They enable the listener to enjoy music, movies, or other audio in private and without disturbing the people around them.
+They enable the listener to enjoy music, movies, or other audio in private and without disturbing other people close by.